porygon-tech/pokeLab/README.md

 # pokeLab
-Pokemon battle-oriented research, correlation studies and more.
+Competitive pokémon battle-oriented research, correlation studies and more.
 Any collaborations are welcome!
+Especially focused on Smogon's Showdown community.

 ------------
 ## Optimiser / damage lab